warrenseely/robot/README.md

 robot
 =====

-==An autonomous (and remote controlled) robot that weeds your lawn!
+##An autonomous (and remote controlled) robot that weeds your lawn!

 General coding practices:
 -------------------------